DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Introduction

 Physical watermarking verifies system integrity and authenticity, similar to how traditional watermarks prevent piracy and confirm ownership.
 Watermarking embeds unique authentication signals into the system to distinguish legitimate from replayed data~\cite{Zhou9765754}.
-However, the effectiveness of this method depends heavily on the careful design and implementation of these signals.
+However, the effectiveness of this method depends heavily on the careful design of these signals.
 High detection accuracy may degrade control performance, as overly sensitive detection mechanisms can disrupt normal controller operation~\cite{Mo7011170,Liu9061046}.
 Static or poorly tuned watermarks hinder performance or fail to address evolving attacks~\cite{Mo7011170,Liu9061046,Xudong10313050}.
-This tradeoff motivates an adaptive watermarking paradigm, an approach that offers greater flexibility but increases complexity, posing additional challenges for proprietary systems~\cite{Porter9187955}.
-A promising approach uses adaptive watermarking with system data to detect replay attacks, balancing detection accuracy and system responsiveness.
+This tradeoff motivates an adaptive watermarking paradigm, an approach that offers greater flexibility but increases complexity, posing additional challenges for nonlinear systems~\cite{Porter9187955}.
+A promising approach would use adaptive watermarking to detect replay attacks, balancing detection accuracy and system responsiveness.
+In this paper, Dynamic Watermarking (DWM) refers to adaptive watermarking (online selection of watermark statistics using system feedback) whereas offline fixed-statistics designs are termed static or stationary watermarking.